danoreper/ISVdb/README.md

 4. Another option to reduce runtime is to run locally, but restrict the size of the database that is created.
 To do so, edit ISVDB\_LOCATION/config/defaultParams.yaml.
 In particular, edit the following properties:

-i. \#\# max number of variants of each type (indel, snp) that the vcf parsing will bother storing.
+* \#\# max number of variants of each type (indel, snp) that the vcf parsing will bother storing.
 Meant for testing. .na means build them all.

 variantdb:  var\_limit: .na

-ii. \#\#max number of cc lines that variant db will bother storing.
+* \#\#max number of cc lines that variant db will bother storing.
 Meant for testing. .na means build all.

 variantdb: varcc_limit: .na

-iii.\#\#The chromosomes that will be built. .na means build them all
+* \#\#The chromosomes that will be built. .na means build them all

 variantdb:  chr_range: .na